ZOSTAVAX SHINGLES VACCINE LAWSUIT

 What is Zostavax?

 Zostavax is a vaccine made by pharmaceutical giant Merck, and approved by the U.S. Food and Drug Administration in 2006.
-It is currently the only approved shingles vaccine in the United States, a position that allowed the company to earn as much as $749 million in sales from the vaccine in 2016, according to reports.
+It was the only approved shingles vaccine in the United States until late 2017, which allowed the company to earn as much as $749 million in sales from the vaccine in 2016, according to reports.

 This vaccine is designed to reduce the risk of getting herpes zoster — a painful and debilitating condition commonly known as “shingles” — in individuals ages 50 years and older, who are at increased risk of developing the virus.
 Zostavax differs from some vaccines in that it contains a live, but weakened form of the herpes zoster virus (this is officially referred to as a “live, attenuated virus”).
 People with weakened immune systems cannot receive these types of vaccines.